 In accordance with the Drinking Water Act Amendments, Maryland Department of the Environment and Pennsylvania Department of Environmental Protection has prepared a Source Water Assessment Plan for the Evitts Creek Watershed.
 The Plan(s) evaluate the existing land use and water quality conditions, describes potential contamination threats as well as providing background to support ongoing efforts to protect the watershed through the Evitts Creek Steering Committee.

 The source for City of Cumberland's water supply is Lake Koon and Lake Gordon in which the watershed area consists of mixed land use with the majority consisting of forested land.
 The SWA area for the City of Cumberland's watershed was delineated using U.S. EPA approved methods specifically designed for each source.
 Potential sources of contamination within the assessment area were identified based on site visits, database reviews, and land use maps.
 Watershed information and water quality data were also reviewed.
 Figures showing land use and potential contaminant sources within the SWA area and aerial photographs of the watershed locations are enclosed in the full (SWA) report.
 The susceptibility analysis of the City of Cumberland's water supply was based on the review of the water quality data, potential sources of contamination, and other factors.
 At the time the report was compiled, it was determined that the City of Cumberland's water supply is susceptible to contamination by microbiological contaminants, protozoa, viruses, disinfection byproducts, and turbidity, but not susceptible to volatile organic compounds (VOCs), synthetic organic compounds (SOCs), radionuclides, and other regulated inorganic compounds (IOCs).
-If you would like to review the report or have any other questions or concerns regarding it please call our office at (844) 310-6660.

-If you have any questions about this report or your water quality, please contact customer service at (844) 310-6660 or you can contact the City of Cumberland's Environmental Specialist at (301) 759-6604 for additional information regarding the water quality results in this report.
+If you would like to review the report or have any other questions or concerns regarding it please call our office at (844) 310-6660 or you can contact the City of Cumberland - Environmental Technician at (301) 759-6604 for additional information regarding the water quality results in this report.
 This information is also available at the City of Cumberland's web site at www.ci.cumberland.md.us.